Alan Zweig: Coppers (2019)

 His latest film, Coppers, is centred on former police officers as they recount the traumas that continues to haunt them long after they turned in their gun and shield.
 Zweig’s insightful questioning and sympathetic tone allows a space where some pretty astonishing things are revealed, both about the nature of police work and, inadvertently, about some of the personal flaws of those that choose the profession in the first place.

 A sort of companion piece to A Hard Name, his 2009 documentary about former inmates, Coppers interviews a dozen or so retired police officers.
 Although their beats ranged from large and mid-level cities to very small towns, their experiences, perhaps surprisingly, are quite similar.
 As one ex-cop remarks, "No one calls the police when they're having a great day."
 Most have witnessed scenes anyone would have a hard time living with.
 One officer describes a murder suicide where the killer dispatched his victim with a statue of a German shepherd and a cassette recorder.
 Another, assigned to a particularly harsh detail, breaks down in tears, overwhelmed by the amount of horrifying evidence he had to comb through.

 A disarming interviewer, Zweig lets his subjects talk about what troubled them most: high stress, horrific crimes, racism, sexism, and guilt (one cop is still haunted by the day he nearly killed a young girl who wandered into a confrontation scene).
 But Zweig doesn't avoid probing questions, particularly about the officers' and their colleagues' transgressions, personal and otherwise.
 Even if he gets evasive answers, the responses remain incredibly telling.

 Coppers had its World Premiere at the 2019 Toronto International Film Festival and was ranked one of the Top 10 Canadian Films of 2019 by The Globe and Mail.

 Records (2021)

 Twenty-one years after Alan Zweig's groundbreaking first feature documentary Vinyl, Zweig returns to the topic of compulsive record collecting with newfound introspection and a sunnier disposition.

+Love, Harold (2025)

+Love, Harold, a documentary film about people grappling with grief after a loved one has committed suicide, is slated to premiere at the 2025 Calgary International Film Festival.